Homeopathy Research in the NHS

 Background

 Since 2005 I have worked within the NHS (Barnsley Hospital NHS Foundation Trust) initially as part of a team delivering a pilot study in the homeopathic treatment of Fibromyalgia Syndrome (FMS).
-This study, co-funded by Barnsley Hospital and Homeopathy Action Trust (HAT) concluded in 2007 & the results were published in 2008 at the American College of Rheumatology (ACR) conference, more recently in Homeopathy magazine (Apr, 09) and is receiving ongoing coverage online and in the British Medical Journal.
+This study, co-funded by Barnsley Hospital and Homeopathy Action Trust (HAT), concluded in 2007 & the results were published in 2008 at the American College of Rheumatology (ACR) conference, more recently in Homeopathy magazine (Apr, 2009) and has received ongoing coverage online and in the British Medical Journal.

-The interest generated by the favourable results of this pragmatic pilot study have resulted in the provision of a low-cost FMS clinic at Barnsley Hospital and further funding by Homeopathy Action Trust (HAT) to run a 'service evaluation' of the homeopathic treatment of Fibromyalgia Syndrome (FMS) with homeopathy as the preferred intervention for this patient group.
-Thirty patients receiving homeopathy are being followed for 12 months with the objective of further informing our profession about the treatment of FMS and identifying an optimum treatment period.
-This evaluation is expected to conclude September, 2010.
+The interest generated by the favourable results of this pragmatic pilot study resulted in the provision of a low-cost FMS clinic at Barnsley Hospital and further funding by Homeopathy Action Trust (HAT) to run a 'service evaluation' of the homeopathic treatment of Fibromyalgia Syndrome (FMS) with homeopathy as the preferred intervention for this patient group.
+Thirty patients receiving homeopathy were followed for 12 months with the objective of further informing our profession about the treatment of FMS and identifying an optimum treatment period.
+The study concluded in September 2010.

 I feel passionately that complementary therapies, such as homeopathy, can demonstrate an effect within orthodox research models and the measurements therein.
 I believe that the willingness of homeopathy to work in this manner goes a long way to overcoming prejudices on both sides, promotes greater understanding of healthcare in its broader term and, most importantly, facilitates patient choice in a safe, controlled way.